 Many reactions can be specified in an input file, providing flexibility in adding various reactions with user-defined rate formulae.
 As typical rate formulae consist of first order, Monod, and inhibition terms, a general rate formula with a flexible number of terms and typical moisture, temperature, and pH response functions is coded in PFLOTRAN.
-Most

-- of the biogeochemical reactions can be specified in an input file, with a flexible number of reactions, species, rate terms, and various response functions without source code modification.
+Most of the biogeochemical reactions can be specified in an input file, with a flexible number of reactions, species, rate terms, and various response functions without source code modification.
 Code modification is necessary only when different rate formulae or response functions are introduced.
 In contrast, the pools and reactions are traditionally hardcoded in CLM.
 Consequently, any change of the pools, reactions, or rate formula may require source code modification.
-Therefore, the more general approach used by PEL OTRAN facilitates implementation of increasingly mechanistic reactions and tests - PFLOTRAN facilitates implementation of increasingly mechanistic reactions and tests of various representations with less code modification.
+Therefore, the more general approach used by PFLOTRAN facilitates implementation of increasingly mechanistic reactions and tests of various representations with less code modification.